calcite/zmq_tubes/README.md

-# Tube post
+# ZMQ Tubes

-Tube post is a managing system for ZMQ communication.
+ZMQ Tubes is a managing system for ZMQ communication.
 It can manage many ZMQ sockets by one interface.
 The whole system is hierarchical, based on topics (look at [MQTT topics](https://www.hivemq.com/blog/mqtt-essentials-part-5-mqtt-topics-best-practices/)).